norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/jobs/index.md

   development of the business
 * Taking shared responsibility for the mundane, but necessary, tasks like cleaning up, washing up and maintenance.
-* Working co-operatively with other members, including attending managment meetings.
+* Working co-operatively with other members, including attending management meetings.
 * Anything else that should arise - we're a new business so new challenges are a reasonably regular occurrence!